DonRaber/anime-ranker/README.md

 -Clicking of a different studio will clear out the old anime and renders the new anime of the respective studio

--Once all is said and done if you wish you can click the footer as a "self-destruct" button and clear the page
+- For fun, once all is read and done, you can locate our footer and *maybe* click it to perform a "self-destruct" on the WHOLE HTML and clear the page lol (because why not 🥴)